 Personal and Clothing Allowance also known as Daily Allowance:

 This is the main source of financial assistance for unlicensed relatives or unlicensed non-relatives.
-Do not go to a Family Assistance Administration office to submit the paperwork.
-You should apply for this benefit for each child placed in your home by DCS by completing the two forms (FA-001 and FAA-1091) and giving them to the DCS Specialist who will scan them and email them to a special place at the Family Assistance Administration (FAA).
-Prompted by the email, FAA will schedule a telephone interview with you.
+Do not go to a Family Assistance Administration (FAA) office to submit the paperwork.
+You should apply for this benefit for each child placed in your home with the help of your DCS Specialist.
+Complete the Applications for Benefits form and give it to your DCS Specialist.
+Within 5 days of receiving your application, FAA will contact you for an interview.
 An eligibility determination will be made for each child.
 A letter will be sent to you saying that each child is approved for or denied benefits.
 You will receive $164 per month for one approved child, $220 for two children, $278 for three children, $335 for four children, $392 for five children, $449 for six children, $506 for seven children.
 Benefits are paid through an EBT card which is "loaded" each month.
-Specific guidance has been written for what you do in order to apply for Cash Assistance and specifically what the DCS case managers does in the process also.
-Payment will not be made in arrears, so the date the application is received by FAA is the date benefits start from for approved applications.
-Therefore it is important that you apply for Cash Assistance when the children are placed.
-Once a child is approved for benefits, then you participate in a simple re-determination process every six months.
-Do not to assume that all the placed children will be approved for Cash Assistance.
-Some children will be denied benefits.